itqdevs/itqdevs/README.md

 ## ◈ Who We Are

-**AstraMinds** (Astranodes Innovations Private Limited · Reg.
-8326A0272024) is an AI-first technology company headquartered in Harare, Zimbabwe.
+**AstraMinds** (Astranodes Innovations Private Limited) is an AI-first technology company headquartered in Harare, Zimbabwe.
 We design and build intelligent platforms, enterprise software, and proprietary products tailored for African markets and beyond.

 We are not a generic dev shop.
 We build systems that **think** — with AI at the core of every product we ship.